Overview of the Davidson Academy

-In 2006, the Davidson Academy of Nevada opened as the first free public school of its kind for profoundly gifted middle and high school students.
-Unlike traditional school settings, the Academy’s classes do not group students by age but by ability.
+In 2006, the Davidson Academy of Nevada opened on the University of Nevada, Reno campus as the first free public school of its kind for profoundly gifted middle and high school students.
+Profoundly gifted students are three standard deviations above the norm on the bell curve, so they are at the extreme end of the intelligence, or IQ, continuum.
+Unlike traditional school settings, the Academy’s classes group students by ability rather than age.

-To attend the Davidson Academy, students must score in the 99.9th percentile on accepted intelligence and/or achievement tests; perform at a required academic level; exhibit intellectual and academic achievement; demonstrate motivation, social and emotional maturity, and an overall readiness for a fast-paced educational environment.
+To attend either Davidson Academy option, students must score in the 99.9th percentile on accepted intelligence and/or achievement tests; perform at a required academic level; exhibit intellectual and academic achievement; demonstrate motivation, social and emotional maturity, and an overall readiness for a fast-paced educational environment.

 While at the Davidson Academy, each student participates in developing and implementing a Personalized Learning Plan (PLP) that serves as a roadmap for academic and personal goals, as well as future opportunities.
 PLPs are optimally matched to each student’s skill and ability level.
 In each PLP, subject areas can include language and literature, mathematics, science, history, foreign languages, health and physical education, and the arts.
 Extracurricular activities include a social activism club, an online newspaper, a chess club, a slam poetry club, yearbook and Student Council.